playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 To experiment with the position syntax and see where certain positions end up in the world, we can add coordinates to the `/summon` command to spawn entities at a specific location. `/summon pig ~ ~ ~` would use the current position of the player (its default behavior), while `/summon pig ~ ~-4 ~` would probably spawn the pig underground.
 If you spawn too many pigs, you can use `/kill @e[type=pig]` to remove them.

-An important note when using these positions: for players (and most other entities), any positions will actually start *at the player's feet.* If we want to start at the player's head, we can use the `anchored eyes` subcommand to correct this &mdash; using directional coordinates, `/execute anchored eyes run summon pig ^ ^ ^4` should summon a pig 4 blocks in the exact center of wherever player is looking.
+An important note when using these positions: for players (and most other entities), any positions will actually start *at the player's feet.* If we want to start at the player's head, we can use the `anchored eyes` subcommand to correct this &mdash; using directional coordinates, `/execute anchored eyes run summon pig ^ ^ ^4` should summon a pig 4 blocks forward in the exact center of wherever player is looking.

 ## Positions in an "/execute" subcommand